What could be better than camping on the beach in the offseason? No crowds, beautiful sunsets, and sunrises.

 I was looking to stretch my wings and find some new places to explore.
 Someone mentioned False Cape State Park so I did a little research.

 The park is located in Virginia Beach and borders the North Carolina Outer Banks.
 It seemed perfect for a September trip.

-Because they want to be sure campers are prepared, campsite reservations are only done via phone and same-day reservations are not allowed.
+As part of ensuring campers know what they’re getting into, campsite reservations are only done via phone, and same-day reservations are not allowed.

 Getting to False Cape State Park

-I arrived at Little Island City Park on Sandpiper Road which is where overnight guests for False Cape park.
+Set your directions for Little Island City Park on Sandpiper Road which provides overnight parking for those camping at False Cape State Park.

 Once you find a parking spot, put a copy of your campsite registration on the dashboard.
-This notifies the city park staff you’re not missing and prevents your car from being towed.
+This notifies the city park staff you’re not missing and prevents them from towing your car.

 Going through Back Bay National Wildlife Refuge

-Option 1: Pay $2 per person (on foot, bicycles are more) and hike through Back Bay National Wildlife Refuge using their internal East Dike Trail or West Dike Trail.
+Option 1: Hike through Back Bay National Wildlife Refuge using their internal East Dike Trail or West Dike Trail.

-Between November 1 and March 31, there is only one option, hike the Seaside trail to the beach.
-The internal trails for Back Bay are closed during this time.
+Between November 1 and March 31, there is only one option, hike the Seaside Trail to the beach.
+The internal trails for Back Bay close during this time.

-I was there in September and opted to hike into False Cape via the Back Bay trails and return to my car on Sunday via the beach.
+During my visit, I opted to hike into False Cape via the Back Bay trails and return to my car on Sunday via the beach.

-I’m so glad I did it this way.
+If you have this option, I recommend trying both like I did.
 Back Bay is something to be seen with it’s almost African like vibe on the right side of the trail and lush green on the left-hand side.
-Every step I wanted to stop and take another photo of the amazing scenery.

 Campsite and Water Locations

 The park is long and narrow.
 It’s about a mile across with the Currituck Bay on one side and the Atlantic Ocean on the other.
 From the Visitor Center, it’s about 8 to 9 miles to the North Carolina border.

-There are multiple primitive campsites organized into four locations: Barbour Hill Bay Side, Barbour Hill Ocean Side, False Cape Bay Side, False Cape Ocean Side.
+Multiple primitive campsites are organized into four locations: Barbour Hill Bay Side, Barbour Hill Ocean Side, False Cape Bay Side, False Cape Ocean Side.

 The False Cape campsites are further down as you walk towards the North Carolina border and do not have water pumps.
 To reach the False Cape sites from the Visitor Center it’s about 2.2 miles using the interior trails and 1.5 miles hiking down the beach.